 Tolerance to Alcohol, Addiction, Alcohol Blackouts, and Potential Deadly Withdrawal: The Dangers of Alcohol Abuse

 There are downsides to regular alcohol use and this post will go into detail about the certain drawbacks and dangers of alcohol abuse: addiction, tolerance to alcohol, alcohol blackouts, and dangerous withdrawal.
-These consequences can happen at various levels of … read more
+These consequences can happen at various levels of alcohol intake for different people.
+Learn more about what to look for with regular drinking.

 Take psychiatric medications?
 Be aware of SIADH hyponatremia and SIADH symptoms